Dust-covered dark wooden table in plan view, the yellow nuclear symbol on the left.

 Measuring particulates - with the air-Q air measuring device

 With a measuring device for particulates, such as the air-Q, you can check the components of the indoor air.
 The air-Q measures particulates by means of an infrared laser.
-The measuring method allows fine dust particles of different sizes to be well separated and detected.
+The measuring method allows particulate matter particles of different sizes to be well separated and detected.
 The sensor used therefore offers particularly good measurement accuracy.

 Air-Q air meter with luminous LED displays against white background